mieszko4/react-native-zoom-us-test/README.md

 ## Smoke Test Procedure

-The following procedure covers testing of the bridge (initialization and join meeting only).
+The following procedure covers testing of the bridge (join and start meeting).

 ### Android